/ ”What in the name of Sir Isaac H. Newton happened there?”/

-Near the very end of ”Back to the Future Part II (1989)” Marty has to get the sports almanac (Grays Sports Almanac: Complete Sports Statistics) back from Biff to stop the dystopian future from happening, future where Biff runs the whole place.
-He does this by using the hover board to slide along Biff’s car while he was driving.
-He manages to get the almanac from him but only when they are in a long tunnel.
-Then Biff tries to run him down as there is no where to escape from him and his massive vehicle; but, at the very last moment, Doc Brown drops a rope of fliers at the end of the tunnel which Marty grabs and is lifted away from Biff’s car into safety.
+Near the very end of ”Back to the Future II” Marty (Michael J. Fox) has to get the sports almanac (Grays Sports Almanac: Complete Sports Statistics) back from Biff (Thomas F. Wilson) to stop the dystopian future from happening.
+The same future where Biff runs the whole place!
+He does this by using the hover board to slide along Biff’s car while he was driving and he manages to get the almanac from him but only when they are in a long tunnel.
+Then Biff tries to run him down as there is no where to escape from him and his massive vehicle; but, at the very last moment, Doc Brown (Christopher Lloyd) drops a rope of fliers at the end of the tunnel which Marty grabs and is lifted away from Biff’s car into safety.

-So, ”Back to the Future Part II (1989)” is the movie that most clearly demonstrates the dangers of time travel in general.
-With the simple act of buying a future sports almanac, Marty McFly accidentally creates a timeline where his dad is murdered, his creepy old best friend is insane and his mom suddenly looks like she’s starring in porn flick.
+So, ”Back to the Future Part II (1989)” is the movie that most clearly demonstrates the dangers of time travel in general and all of that with the simple act of buying a future sports almanac.
+By doing that Marty McFly accidentally creates a separate future timeline where his dad is murdered, his creepy old best friend is insane and his mom suddenly looks like she’s starring in porn flick.
 This is made doubly uncomfortable due to the fact that his mom spent the entire previous film trying to have sex with him.
-Of course, all of this time-traveling horror takes a backseat to the part when Marty dies multiple times.
+Of course, all of this time traveling horror takes a backseat to the part when Marty dies multiple times.

-During the climactic chase scene, Marty is about to disappear beneath the tires of Biff’s muscle car but is saved at the last minute by Doc Brown, who lowers a rope made of construction flags down from the flying DeLorean to carry Marty to safety.
-Biff, in turn, crashes into a truck full of shit, because shit is funny and Biff is a terrible person.
+During the climactic chase scene, Marty is about to disappear beneath the tires of Biff’s muscle car but he’s saved at the very last moment by Doc Brown, who precisely knew when to drop a rope made of construction flags down from the flying DeLorean to carry Marty to safety.
+Biff, in turn, crashes into a truck full of manure, because shit is funny and Donald Tru… excuse me, Biff, is a terrible person.

-For all we know, what we see in the film isn’t the first time Marty has been killed.
+For all we know, or think, what we see in the film isn’t the first time Marty has been killed.